mitesp/espider/README.md

 3. Install the Heroku CLI and run `heroku login` in the git repo.
 4. Connect the your code to heroku with `heroku git:remote -a espider`.
 This will create a git remote named `heroku`.
-5. Deploy with `git push heroku master`.
+5. Deploy with `git subtree push --prefix server heroku master`.

 Useful tools: